-\subsection{Experimental Validation}
+\section{Experimental Validation}

-\subsubsection{Datasets}
+\subsection{Datasets}

 Cora and PubMed are small-scale and medium-scale citation networks with low average node degrees, where nodes represent scientific/medical publications, edges denote citations, and node features carry author's personal information.
 Photo is a dense co-purchase graph, where nodes represent products, edges indicate frequent co-purchases, and features encode product reviews.
 The dataset statistics are shown in Table \ref{data_stat}.
-We follow the classical data split setting in GNN benchmarking \cite{pitfallsgraphneuralnetwork,gnn_bench_nas} to randomly choose $20$ nodes per class as the training set, $30$ nodes per class as the validation set, and the rest as the test set.
+We follow the standard data split setting commonly used in GNN benchmarks \cite{amazon_photo,gnn_bench_nas}, randomly selecting $20$ nodes per class for training, $30$ nodes per class for validation, and using the remaining nodes for testing.

-\subsubsection{Implementation}
+\subsection{Implementation}